 A. Twin Peaks Trailhead (Opposite Crestline & Vista Lane)

-Erosion is a constant threat up in these hills because of over-usage, so please use the provided steps and do not veer out of the paths.
+Erosion is a constant threat up in these hills because of overuse, so please follow the provided steps and do not veer off the paths.

 We will climb up Noe Peak first.